Together, we can protect Native kids.

 The Association completed two studies in 1969 and 1974 exposing that 25 to 35 percent of all Indian children had been separated from their families and placed in foster homes, adoptive homes or institutions, and 90 percent of those placements were in non-Indian homes.
 [See H.R.
 Rep. No. 95-1386, p.
 9 (1978)].
 ICWA was created in response to these statistics and related testimony heard by Congress.
 It was designed to direct and guide certain decision-making activities that occur during Indian child custody proceedings in a state court in order to protect the relationship between the Indian child and Indian family, and preserve a Tribe’s effective exercise of its pre-existing inherent Tribal authority. ![]() The Association's Indian Family Defense Project worked to bring stolen children home, one child at a time.
 The stories that led to ICWA's passage and supported its implementation can be found in the Indian Family Defense bulletin. |

-Our Historical Case Work
+Our Case Work

 Our activities have included participation in the Adoptive Couple v.
 Baby Girl and Mississippi Band of Choctaw Indians v.
 Holyfield United States Supreme Court cases, working to develop tribal-state agreements and state legislation in a number of states, including Washington State, and contributing to the ICWA guidebook published by the Native American Rights Fund.